Herbert accounts for 4 TDs as Chargers roll past Jaguars

 The Jaguars gained only 14 yards on their first 12 plays and didn't record a first down until the 10:28 mark in the second quarter.

-But Jacksonville's offense ignited in the second quarter down 16-0 behind quarterback Gardner Minshew, who completed 14 of 27 passes for 173 yards and threw two touchdown passes.
-Rookie running back James Robinson rushed for a career-high 119 yards and a touchdown on 22 carries.
+But Jacksonville's offense ignited in the second quarter down 16-0 behind quarterback Gardner Minshew, who completed 14 of 27 passes for 173 yards and two touchdowns.
+Rookie running back James Robinson rushed for 119 yards and a touchdown on 22 carries.

 But Herbert brought the Chargers back twice during a wild third quarter that featured a combined 35 points.